 As we move into a quieter and more contemplative season, the second lens takes us deeper into our own personal and collective history.
 The External provides us with an opportunity to look outside of ourselves, relate and honor others, and begin building an understanding of who lives here with us.
 We extend outwards from ourselves, to our class, our community, and into our world, where we begin to discover and find connections amongst the land and the creatures that inhabit it.
 We learn about the relevant and personal history of the land we live on and the traditions and lifestyles of Indigenous peoples, both past and present.
 The External guides us through diverse landscapes and ecosystems, revealing the magic of life cycles on our planet.

 The third lens is Metaphysical and draws upon our imagination to exercise more expansive cognitive skills.
 This lens will strengthen interpersonal skills, widen perspective, and encourage emotionally intelligent and empowered human beings.
 The third lens combines both Internal and External, planting a seed within us, and as we grow we will develop a deeper understanding of who we are, who lives here, and what is happening.
+As the earth blooms, so do we.
 Children will unearth the magnificence of their own bodies and how they work, and learn about what sustains us, as well as our planet.
 The Metaphysical lens reveals the intricacies of our world, and teaches us about how we can nurture this already highly intelligent, complex, and harmonious system.
 These natural systems and cycles are what propel us forward through not only the seasons, but our existence

 How are we connected?